 Type: Inbred mice

-It was introduced into The Jackson Laboratory in 1948 at the F-26th generation, and into Charles River France in February 1982 at the F-140th generation.
-Replacement of the PES in 1986 and 2005 according to The Jackson Laboratory genetic management system.
+Origin: The CBA mouse was developed by Strong in 1920 from a cross between a Bagg albino female and a DBA male.
+It was introduced into The Jackson Laboratory in 1948 at the F-67 generation and then into Charles River Laboratories France in August 1982 at the F-186 generation.
+Replacement of the PES in 2005.

 More information about the strain: